kuku1995/scrape_project/README.md

 The output will print all the movies in this format:
 61 --> Joker [2019] -- IMDB Rating: 8.37 -- Number of voters: 956,728 -- {Director: Todd Phillips, Starring: Joaquin Phoenix, Robert De Niro }

+## Running program from command line
+Need to run IMDb_Scraper.py from the directory it is located in (the folder of all the project's files) in your local computer.
+Also, need to run the file along with corresponding arguments to match the information you would like to scrape and print to screen.

+For example, if you want to see all the movie title, your syntax should be:
+[C:\ local folder path ] > python.exe IMDb_Scraper.py movie_title

+If you would like to see both movie titles and their ratings on the site:
+[C:\ local folder path ] > python.exe IMDb_Scraper.py movie_title, rating

+These are the available columns to select from:
+["imdb_chart_rank", "movie_title", "year", "rating", "number_of_votes", "director", "main_actors"]

 ## Authors

 * **Karishma Shah**